 Featured photographers: Roland Charles, Willie Middlebrook, Jack Davis, Calvin Hick

-Then we’ll do an arts march across the campus to the jewel-box Valley Performing Arts Center (designed by a talented female architect, Kara Hill, it’s still in its inaugural season), where a celebration of jazz trumpeter Miles Davis kicks into gear at six pm.
+Then we’ll do an arts-march across campus to the jewel-box Valley Performing Arts Center (designed by a talented female architect, Kara Hill, it’s still in its inaugural season), where a celebration of jazz trumpeter Miles Davis kicks into gear at 6 pm.

 Come on, Miles Davis, who died in 1991, was for decades a leading beacon of what is hip.
-So it should be really interesting to see how the young trumpeter, Ambrose Akinmusire, 29, who’s heading up the tribute program, interprets him.
+So it should be really interesting to see the young trumpeter, Ambrose Akinmusire, 29, who’s heading up the tribute program, interpret him.

 Akinmusire, on his part, won Downbeat Magazine‘s Rising Star Jazz Artist of the Year and Rising Star Trumpet honors this year.